UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson04/assignment/README.md

 *** Lesson 04

-For lesson 04 I primarily altered the create_db.py file.
-It now uses a generator to feed the csv file one line using a list comprehension into the populate_database function.
+Again for lesson 04 we have a peewee and an sqlalchemy implementation of the assignment.
+For this lesson I primarily altered the create_db.py file.
+It now uses agenerator to feed the csv file one line using a list comprehension into the populate_database function.

 For the basic_operations.py there wasn't much that I could do, the majority of